appvoid/carbono/README.md

 - Summary: Generates a comprehensive summary of the training process, including loss, number of parameters, and training time.

-This tool is a great starting point for those who want to explore machine learning and neural networks without being overwhelmed by complexity.
 With its straightforward API and user-friendly design, carbono empowers anyone to build and experiment with neural networks in a flexible and accessible manner.

 ### Quick Usage
 ```javascript